Praqma/smallstep-ca-demo/README.md

     For Nginx - `docker-compose -f clients/nginx/nginx-compose.yaml up -d`

     The certificate can be found in the `/acme-certificates` directory.
 E.g. `docker exec nginx bash -c "ls /acme-certificates"`

+# Summary

+It **is possible** to get automated certificate management for your `dev`, `test`, `QA`, `staging` environments when you are behind the firewall.
+I used Traefik and Nginx in this demo.
+But there are lots of ACME clients now.
+Certbot, Caddy, step-cli from Smallstep, acme.sh, etc. If you want to go down that road, there are even libraries for doing it programmatically.

+I would suggest that you invest the time in an internal CA which supports ACME.

+* It is, obviosuly, more secure.
+So the security guys will be happy.
+* ITOP's doesn't have to use time manually handling certificates for internal web services.
+* Developers can automate the whole process and not give it much thought as it fits well with a CI/CD approach.